Who benefits from Android development on the side?

 Third, the architecture of the application itself varies.
 In contrast to iOS, where the apps architecturally represent a unified whole, in Android, the apps are collected from the logically independent and separate parts – activity and fragments.

 This approach was chosen to ensure that the apps run on different devices, including those with very small RAM and very weak processors.
 If parts of an app are independent, any of them can be removed from the memory at the right moment and don’t waste valuable resources to maintain its lifecycle.

 Before being published in the Google Play app store, assemblies are much less tightly controlled in terms of compliance with the requirements for interface design, subject matter selection and user personal data inquiry.

-Despite the fact Google has recently changed the approach to checking the apps, making it more thorough and more manual, the average time to review the app is 2-4 hours.
+The average time to review the app is 2-4 hours.
 This is much faster than 2-3 days, which is the case of the App Store.